 The bandwidth of your computer is calculated using several different parameters.
 However, in its simplest terms, the faster the speed of your RAM (in MHz), the more functional it will be.
 However, do keep in mind that DDR4 RAM will almost always be faster than RAM from any previous generation.

 Additionally, keep in mind that the size of your RAM makes a difference, too.
-More RAM will always be better than faster ram.
-For example, if you have 32GB of RAM at 2400 MHz, it will still work better than 16GB of RAM at 3600 MHz.
+More RAM will almost always be better than faster ram.
+For example, if you have 32GB of RAM at 2400 MHz, it will, in most cases, work better than 16GB of RAM at 3600 MHz.

 When the current DDR4 RAM capabilities came on the market, they were too expensive to warrant purchasing over DDR3 RAM for most everyday users for some time.
 Most likely, as DDR5 begins to reach everyday consumers, this will also be the case.